flooose/lunaryorn.github.io/_posts/2014-03-12-syntactic-fontification-in-emacs.md

 delimiter”: If the syntax table is setup properly, Emacs automatically skips across escaped string delimiters inside strings, or across nested comments!

-Node that in this article we will only cover the Syntax Table as far as fontification is concerned.
+Note that in this article we will only cover the Syntax Table as far as fontification is concerned.
 Generally, Syntax Tables of major modes are much larger, and also specify word and symbol constituents, paired delimiters, and more, which is important for word, symbol and sexp navigation commands (i.e. the